open-disco/oreilly-software-architecture/README.md

 ## How it really works?

 ### Profile

 In order for this to work there is an additonal level of indirection that abstracts away the desing details about the services.
-This indirection is the definiton of a "weather lookup" domain.
+This indirection is the definiton of a _weather lookup_ domain.
+The _weather lookup_ domain, subdomain of a weather domain is defined in a profile.
+The profile includes semantical definition of both the action and data of any service that would like to implemenet the _weather lookup_ profile.

+For this demonstration, the profile format is (slightly modified) [ALPS](http://alps.io) profile.
+You can find the definition in [`profile/actualweather-alps.yaml`](https://github.com/zdne/oreilly-software-architecture/blob/master/profile/actualweather-alps.yaml).

 ### Consumer

 ### Providers

+### Register

 ## Key Elements